InnoDB Buffer Pool

 When the server starts, the buffer pool is empty.
 As it starts to access data, the buffer pool will slowly be populated.
 As more data will be accessed, the most frequently accessed data will be put into the buffer pool, and old data may be evicted.
 This means that a certain period of time is necessary before the buffer pool is really useful.
 This period of time is called the warmup.

 Since MariaDB 10.0, InnoDB can dump the buffer pool before the server shuts down, and restore it when it starts again.
-If this feature is used, no warmup is necessary.
-To enable the buffer pool dump at shutdown and the restore at startup respectively, the innodb_buffer_pool_dump_at_shutdown and innodb_buffer_pool_load_at_startup system variables can be set to ON.
+If this feature is used (default since MariaDB 10.2), no warmup is necessary.
+Use the innodb_buffer_pool_dump_at_shutdown and innodb_buffer_pool_load_at_startup system variables to enable or disable the buffer pool dump at shutdown and the restore at startup respectively.

 It is also possible to dump the InnoDB buffer pool at any moment while the server is running, and it is possible to restore the last buffer pool dump at any moment.
 To do this, the special innodb_buffer_pool_dump_now and innodb_buffer_pool_load_now system variables can be set to ON.
 When selected, their value is always OFF.